oktayshakirov/crypto-wiki/content/posts/are-nfts-dead.md

 Despite the market correction, NFTs are not necessarily dead.
 They are evolving.
 Many in the blockchain community argue that NFTs were never just about expensive digital art.
 New use cases are emerging across industries, and this is where the true potential of NFTs lies:

 - **Gaming:** NFTs continue to thrive in gaming through play-to-earn (P2E) ecosystems, where gamers can own in-game items and trade them for real-world value.
 Projects like **Axie Infinity** and **The Sandbox** have shown that NFTs can power digital economies that go beyond art speculation.
-As we move into 2024, Web3-enabled games are set to attract broader audiences with the potential for innovative business models. **NFT interoperability** within gaming platforms is also becoming more important, allowing players to transfer assets across multiple games and platforms.
+Notably, artists like **Snoop Dogg** have been heavily involved in platforms like **The Sandbox**, creating virtual worlds, hosting digital events, and promoting NFT collections that push the boundaries of digital ownership.
+You can explore more about Snoop Dogg's influence in the NFT space and his journey on our dedicated page [here](/crypto-ogs/snoop-dogg).

 - **Finance and DeFi:** In the world of decentralized finance (DeFi), NFTs are finding applications in **collateralization**, fractional ownership, and unique financial contracts.
 NFTs that represent ownership of DeFi assets or even real-world assets like real estate are being explored as more stable, long-term use cases.
 For example, **real-world asset tokenization** allows for the ownership of illiquid assets like property or luxury goods to be divided and traded via NFTs.